 - Prayer partners: My in-laws gave our family a battery-operated candle that we used for our evening prayers together.
 The kids loved being able to light it themselves, and it became a lovely symbol of light in the darkness.
-For Catholics, check out my friend Annie’s beautiful Rosary Roses.
-She sent us a set as a gift after Maggie and Abby died, and our sons love holding the roses when we pray at night.

 - Personalized gifts: Inspired by Abby and Maggie’s story, the Etsy owner behind My Little Felt Friends is now making these beautiful Saints in Heaven: personalized felt dolls for families who have lost children.